 - Complaints about poor quality drill bits

-Our next example is from the Laser brand, and is a neat little package with fives sizes of screw extractor heads.
+This next screw extractor example is from the Laser brand, and is a neat little package with fives sizes of screw extractor heads.
 These cover the sizes of 3-6mm through to 18-25mm, so should easily handle even the largest of broken screws.
-Unlike the above, these are made from very hard chrome molybdenum, so should also withstand the most rigorous of use.
+Unlike the above, these are made from very hard chrome molybdenum, so should also withstand the most rigorous of use to get stubborn screws out.
 They come with a fitted tough plastic carry case so you can always have them close to hand.

 Made in the UK by a company with many years of experience in similar products, this set is pretty impressive for under a tenner, and we are also impressed with the quantity of very positive customer reviews we have read along the way.
-Most say these screw extractors do a decent job, with a sole buyer complaining that they don’t do the job at all.
+Most say these screw extractors do a decent job.
 Worth a second look at the price.

 - 5 pack

 - 3mm up to 25mm screw heads covered

 4. Ryster 6-pac Screw Extractors

 This set of six screw extractors comes from Ryster Tools, and is a nice set at the price which is something short of £10.
 The screw extractors are made from hardened stainless steel – there is no mention of the HRC rating – and come in a neat carrying box made from strong plastic.
 These are double ended designs also, so you drill the head, then switch it over and use it as a screwdriver.
 These should be able to get stubborn screws or a stripped screw out with ease.